torryatco/Basilica/readme.md

 ## Homework

-## Reading

-- Read [this article](https://medium.freecodecamp.org/learn-css-grid-in-5-minutes-f582e87b1228) (and follow along in your text editor) on CSS Grids
+* Read [this article](https://medium.freecodecamp.org/learn-css-grid-in-5-minutes-f582e87b1228) (and follow along in your text editor) on CSS Grids
-- See how far you can get in [Grid Garden](http://cssgridgarden.com/)
+* See how far you can get in [Grid Garden](http://cssgridgarden.com/)
-- Watch [an intro](https://youtu.be/gKyRqFgJt6k) to Node Package Manager
+* Watch [an intro](https://youtu.be/gKyRqFgJt6k) to Node Package Manager

 ## NPM